Scaffolders put up and take down scaffolding for builders, painters and renovators, and erect temporary seating.

-Although demand is improving for all scaffolders, it is particularly good for people who hold a scaffolding certificate, particularly at an advanced level.
-As a result, advanced scaffolder appears on Immigration New Zealand's immediate skill shortage list.
-This means the Government is actively encouraging highly skilled scaffolders to come to New Zealand who:
+As a result, scaffolder appears on Immigration New Zealand's immediate and Canterbury skill shortage lists.
+This means the Government is actively encouraging skilled scaffolders from overseas to work in New Zealand.

-Need for scaffolders on offshore oil and gas platforms
+Need for scaffolders in oil and gas industry

-Scaffolders are also in good demand to work on offshore oil and gas platforms, such as those that exploit Taranaki's Maui gas field.
+Scaffolders are also needed for work on power stations and offshore oil and gas platforms, such as Marsden Point and Taranaki's Maui gas field.

 Scaffolders mainly work for private companies

 Most scaffolders work for private scaffolding companies.
 These range from businesses with just a few workers to nationwide companies that employ hundreds of staff.

 - BRANZ and Pacifecon, 'National Construction Pipeline Report 4', July 2016, (www.branz.co.nz).

 - Burke, G, chief executive officer, Scaffolding, Access & Rigging New Zealand, Careers New Zealand interview, May 2016.